 Aside from too much meat consumption causing many to pack on the pounds, it’s becoming increasingly clear that some meat, particularly processed meat, is unhealthy.
 Red meat has also come under scrutiny.
 The health arguments have gotten rather serious with the UN and other agencies labeling some types of meat possible – or even ‘probable’ – carcinogens.

 No longer a fad

 UK commentator Andrew Anthony, writing about vegan diets, notes that what was once a fad – and its adherents often derided as bores and killjoys – is now a part of everyday life and something many are considering, even just as “food for thought,” he writes.
 Anthony uses the vegan version of the Cadbury Dairy Milk chocolate bar as an example.
-As of the end of 2021, there is now a vegan substitute that uses almond paste for the “glass and a half of milk” allegedly put in each dairy milk bar.
-Anthony chose to highlight the vegan chocolate bar because it’s an example of something that just a few years ago vegans would have had no choice but to avoid – after all, it does say “Dairy Milk” right there in the title.
+As of the end of 2021, a vegan substitute uses almond paste for the “glass and a half of milk” allegedly put in each dairy milk bar.
+Anthony chose to highlight the vegan chocolate bar because it’s an example of something that, just a few years ago, vegans would have had no choice but to avoid – after all, it does say “Dairy Milk” right there in the title.